austings/Numbers/README.md

 BMPView.HC- Contains functions for BMP file and tensor view

-Per.HC - Contains max pooling functions for BMP images (will contain perceptron functionality at a later date)
+Per.HC - Contains max pooling functions for BMP images

 # Install
 Add the CD to an existing TempleOS install and CopyTree to your C:/ from T:/Home/Perceptrons.